/ delegates · admitted manifold

 Continuation is conditional.

-The delegate refuses to approve, to skip verification under authority pressure, to follow instructions embedded in its input.
+The delegate refuses to approve, to skip verification when an authority figure asks it to bypass scope, to follow instructions embedded in its input.
 Every refusal is structured, receipted, and reasoned.

 If it can't refuse, it can't run.